PDM4AR/exercises/docs/05-dubinspath.md

     # Please keep segments with zero length in the return list & return a valid dubins path!
     return [] # e.g. [Curve(), Line(),..]
 ```
-5. [10%] Even though your Dubins planner from Task 4 generates physically valid paths, the navigation team now wants to experiment with smoother alternatives for short‑range maneuvers and parking.
+5. [10%] Even though your Dubins planner from Task 4 generates physically valid paths, the navigation team now wants to experiment smoother alternatives for short‑range maneuvers and parking.
 In particular, they are curious to know how a **cubic Hermite spline** would compare to the optimal Dubins path in terms of:

-- **Path length**
+   - The path length
-- **Feasibility** with respect to the same curvature constraint used for Dubins
+   - The feasibility with respect to the same curvature constraint used for Dubins
-- **Qualitative difference in shape**
+   - The qualitative difference in shape

 Your task is to **implement a function** that:
 1. Computes the optimal Dubins path between two given configurations using your `calculate_dubins_path` from Task 4.